dongjwOU/boot-camps/INTRODUCTION.md

 - 3-4 hands-on sessions per day
 - 2 coffee breaks/day

-Coffee breaks will be useful for asking questions and making comments In particular, please use [this etherpad](https://etherpad.mozilla.org/swc-ou) to make comments and ask questions as we go along.
+Our breaks will be useful for asking questions and making comments In particular, please use [this etherpad](https://etherpad.mozilla.org/swc-ou) to make comments and ask questions as we go along.

 We will have structured moments throughout the day to go over these questions
 - 1 lunch break/day